moberghr/coding-guidelines/README.md

 }
 ```

-From database only select data which will be used.
-There is no need to fetch whole object unless you are going to update it.

-Avoid using `Include`.
-Use `Select` instead.

 When creating new object instance in Select, add `new` keyword and class name to new line and indent it one `tab` more than `Select`.

 Example: Fetch Blog name and Author name.